Let me introduce myself.

 In January 2013 I had three months to make an income in that business.
 That never happened.
 Going from zero to profitable in three months is hard.

-In October 2022 I left the tech company and immediately started working part-time at Capheaton Hall with the woodland team.
+In October 2022 I left the tech company and immediately started working part-time at a local estate with the woodland team.
 I have much to learn from this team.

 In December of 2022 I got my first ticket - my NPTC certificate in chainsaw maintenance and crosscutting.
 I now understand where I was going wrong in using the chainsaw.